iPhone 8 support.

 If your iPhone has the latest software, you'll see a message telling you that your software is up to date.

 The software on your iPhone will now be updated to the latest version.

 You can find out more information from here.

-Seems we made things right.
+Seems like we made ourselves useful.

 Thanks for the feedback.

 Don't include personal information, e.g. your phone number or credit card details.